LiLinen/decor-bundle/README.md

 }
 ```

-To automatically decorate the service:
+To automatically decorate the service with the `decorated` tag:
 ```yaml
 # config/services.yml
 services: